arktic-dev/arktic/default_faq.md

 Your transcriptions are "saved" (sent to the webserver) when you press enter to move to the next item.
 Their icon will turn from white to green.

 You need a good internet connection to use our system.
-We plan to expand it to handle spotty connections, but this is not possible right now.

 Sometimes, not all the audio files load.
 I find it is best to do the ones I can, then reload, then do the ones that were not loaded the first time.
 A spinning orange disc indicates that an item has not been loaded.
 Please note that often the item is successfully loaded, but the icon does not change from an orange disc to a white tick.
 It's worth trying to proceed normally through the orange discs.

 I am afraid that occasionally some transcriptions sent to the webserver may be lost in transit.
 When you press enter at the end of a job to move to the next one, your current job will be reloaded, with the lost transcriptions in white rather than green.
-This is irritating, but fixing it will also require serious development work.
+This is irritating, but fixing it would require serious development work.
 Improving your internet connection will make it easier for more of your transcriptions to reach the webserver.

 Ways to improve your connection: